 The most common language spoken in Kensington - Lebanon is English.
 Other important languages spoken here include Spanish and Vietnamese.

-This neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on Ä¢¹½ÊÓÆµ's exclusive analysis, with only 2 people per square mile living here, this neighborhood is less crowded than 99.0% of America.
+Uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 2 residents per square mile, is less crowded than 99.0% of all U.S. neighborhoods.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to Ä¢¹½ÊÓÆµ's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 If you are planning to retire in Kansas, this neighborhood should be on your must-see list.
 For many reasons, may be considered a retiree's dream neighborhood.
 According to Ä¢¹½ÊÓÆµ's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Kansas, while also offering a diverse range of housing options.
 This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 97.2% of neighborhoods in KS.
 If a Kansas retirement is in your future, this neighborhood should be one of the places you visit.
 In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for families with school-aged children.